MBieleke/maikbieleke-com/content/authors/admin/_index.md

   url: https://www.uni-konstanz.de/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include mental and physical effort, self-control and behavior change, and emotions in achievement settings.

 # Interests to show in About widget
 interests:
+- Effort
-- Artificial Intelligence
+- Self-control
-- Computational Linguistics
+- Behavior change
-- Information Retrieval
+- Achievement emotions

 # Education to show in About widget
 education: